Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Model

-Turbulent magnetic reconnection has been repeatedly invoked in the past decade to explain the production of non-thermal particles populations, beside thermal heating, for those observations that were not complying with time-space constraints of well-understood mechanisms or with ideal MHD, traditionally in solar flares \citep{p57} and more recently in the intensity peak of energetic particles at solar termination shock \citep{z15}, and in relativistic astrophysical outflows (see \citet{k15} and references therein).
+Magnetic reconnection has been repeatedly invoked in the past decade to explain the production of non-thermal particles populations, beside thermal heating, for those observations inconsistent with constraints from other mechanisms or with ideal MHD, traditionally in solar flares \citep{Parker:57} and more recently in the intensity peak of energetic particles at solar termination shock \citep{Zank.etal:15}, and in relativistic astrophysical outflows (see \cite{Kagan.etal:15} and references therein).

-We argue that, during the last phase of the magnetospheres coalescence, turbulent compenetration at the current sheet layer dissipates magnetic energy into relativistically hot thermal pair plasma and non-thermal particles ejected in a highly collimated relativistic outflow.
-A cartoon illustration in Fig. \ref{fig} shows the current sheet layer that ejects the thermal pair plasma into the downstream cone along $x$-axis.
-The electric field $E_z$ accelerates particles (electrons along $-z$ and positrons along $+z$) as long as the particles remain confined within the boundary layer and gives rise to a non-thermal distribution (see, e.g., recent simulations of relativistic reconnection in flat space-time in \citet{c13}).
+We argue that, during the last phase of the magnetospheres coalescence, the compenetration at the current sheet layer dissipates magnetic energy into relativistically hot thermal electron-positron pair plasma, possibly baryon-loaded (and a certain amount of non-thermal particles, not relevant to the discussion here) ejected in a highly collimated relativistic outflow.
+Figure \ref{fig} shows the current sheet layer that ejects the hot thermal pair plasma into the downstream cone along $x$-axis.
+The electric field $E_z$ accelerates particles (electrons along $-z$ and positrons along $+z$) as long as the particles remain confined within the boundary layer and might give rise to a non-thermal distribution (see, e.g., recent simulations of relativistic reconnection in flat space-time in \cite{Cerutti.etal:13}).
 Assuming $B_z =0$ does not alter the main process in this simplified scenario.